srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/03-Deploy Azure Container Instances.md

 In this task, we verify that the container instance is running by ensuring that the welcome page displays.

-1. After the deployment is complete, click the **Go to resource** link the deployment blade or the link to the resource in the Notification area.
+1. After the deployment is complete, click the **Go to resource** button.

    ![](../images/lab3-image3.png)